 Learner is given the opportunity to apply what they have learned in the clinical setting at a local hospital.
 Time will be spent in the central service department as well as the operating room.

-Prerequisite(s): 501-101 Medical Terminology and 103-102 Microsoft Office Suite and 806-301 Basic Microbiology

-Corequisite(s): 534-300 Central Serv Tech, Fundamentls
+Prerequisite(s): 501-101 Medical Terminology and 103-102 Microsoft Office Suite and 806-301 Basic Microbiology and 534-300 Central Serv Tech, Fundamentls Restricted to students admitted to the following program(s): Central Service Technician